tlogan/ERST/README.md

 ### TODO
+- update `combine_fix` to work and use constraint pruning of negative interpretations
 - clean up `combine_function` and `test_functional`
     - call interpret on imp instead of param and return separately
 - update interpret functions to properly handle the weak and strong sides to properly flip direction of interpretation by pattern matching on all cases.